 Butternut seed is collected within the orchards as well as from pure wild Butternut across Ontario.
-Seed are then used to grow trees for recovery efforts.
+Seeds are then used to grow trees for recovery efforts.

 The Forest Gene Conservation Association (FGCA) has been working alongside the Rideau Valley Conservation Authority (RVCA) within Butternut Recovery in eastern Ontario.
 Butternut expert, Rose Fleguel has been sharing her knowledge with both the FGCA and RVCA on Butternut health, Butternut management, seed orchard maintenance, seed collection, etc. to help recover this species.
 Check out this article written about Rose to learn more about her efforts with Rideau Valley Conservation Authority (RVCA).

 To learn more about how you can help with Butternut recovery, check out many of FGCA ‘s resources or Get in touch with us.